-In the 3rd Century B.C., Chinese silk fabrics were beginning to find their way throughout the whole of Asia, and were transported overland to the west, and by sea to Japan, in those long itineraries known as the silk roads.
+In the 3rd Century B.C., Chinese silk fabrics were beginning to find their way throughout the whole of Asia, and were transported overland to the west, and by sea to Japan, in those long itineraries known as the silk road.

-Interesting Facts #1 When was the term “Silk Road” invented?
+When was the term “Silk Road” invented?

 The term “Silk Road” didn’t exist at the time of the Silk Road trade and there was no single route across Central Asia.
 The peoples living along different trade routes never referred to any particular route as the “Silk Road.”
 They referred to the different sections of the road as the “Road to Samarkand” (or whatever the next major city was).
 They did call the different routes around the Taklamakan either the “northern” or “southern” route.

 In 1877, Baron Ferdinand von Richthofen (1833-1905), a prominent geographer and the uncle of the World War I flying ace, produced a five-volume map of China.
 One map showed a single line connecting Europe and China, which he called the “Silk Road,” and the name stuck.

 What goods were traded on the Silk Road?

 Silk wasn’t the only good traded on these routes.
 Metals, spices, medicines, glass, leather goods, and paper all moved across Eurasia.
 Paper became the primary writing material for all of Eurasia, and surely had a far greater impact on human history than silk, which was used primarily for garments.
 Invented during the second century BCE, paper moved out of China, first into the Islamic world in the eighth century, and reached Europe via its Islamic portals in Sicily and Spain.
 People north of the Alps learned to make their own paper only in the late fourteenth century.